 We correctly route every permit to City of Port St. Lucie, Fort Pierce, or St. Lucie County Building Division — no homeowner action required.

-Every St. Lucie County pool is installed by our own trained, licensed, and insured team.
-Consistent quality from excavation to final inspection.
+Every St. Lucie County pool is installed by our own trained team.
+Consistent quality from excavation to final inspection — no outsourcing.

-Authorized Latham and San Juan dealers.
-Lifetime structural warranty on every fiberglass pool shell from the manufacturer.
+3+ years installing Latham and San Juan fiberglass pools on the Treasure Coast.
+Limited lifetime structural warranty on every shell from the manufacturer.

 PGA Village, Tradition, Tesoro, Savanna Club — we prepare full CDD and HOA packages and coordinate approvals in parallel with permits.

-St. Lucie County is one of Florida\'s fastest-growing pool markets and one of the most active for unlicensed contractor complaints.
+St. Lucie County is one of Florida\'s fastest-growing pool markets and one of the most active for unpool contractor complaints.
 Use this checklist.

 We serve every city and unincorporated area of St. Lucie County — from Port St. Lucie to Fort Pierce to rural county parcels.